-Jugaad (hindi, जुगाड़): an innovative solution that bends the rules or the use of a quotidian idea/object in a new way.
+Jugaad (Hindi, जुगाड़): an innovative solution that bends the rules or the use of a quotidian idea/object in a new way.

 We define Material Religion as how and why people use material interfaces/mediums, such as objects, bodies, spaces, and senses to connect the reality of their lives with beliefs of various kinds.
 By focusing on beliefs and the ways they are imagined, evaluated, mediated, and manipulated we explore how people deal with the invisible, spiritual, supernatural, magical, mystical, ancestral, and/or divine to achieve certain goals.
 By adding the word context we draw attention to the historic and contingent nature of terms such as ‘religion’ as well as interrogating the relevance of place, practice, knowledge, and experience.
 That is, our study of beliefs (secular, civic, spiritual), and their objects and subjects is in dialog with how materialities are diverse, transformative, and productive as well as attendant concerns of power and relationality.
 How do humans imagine, manifest, and mediate realms such that they are perceived as tangible, efficacious, and real?
 How are humans shaped in turn?